briar/briar/briar-headless/README.md

 *Not yet implemented*

-The only workaround is to add a contact to the Briar app running on a rooted Android phone and then move its database (and key files) to the headless client.
+The only workaround is to add a contact to the Briar app running on a rooted Android phone and then move its database (and key files) to the headless peer.

 ### Listing all private messages